biomedicalinformaticsgroup/cadmus/README.md

 ## Requirements

-In order to run the code, you will need a few things:
+In order to run the code, you need a few things:

 You need to have Java 7+.

-You will need to git clone the project to the directory where you want to save your result.
+You need to git clone the project and install it.

-An API key from NCBI (this is used to search PubMed from articles using a search string or list of PubMed IDs(you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).
+An API key from NCBI (this is used to search PubMed from articles using a search string or list of PubMed IDs, you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

 An API key from Crossref.
 Crossref provides metadata via an API providing you with licensing information and links to full text documents (you can find more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the following two licenses: